-ANT 2000 is divided into three Units of four Modules each.
-For each Module, you have lectures to attend, book chapters to read, occasional videos to watch, and additional readings.
-All readings will be posted on Canvas, and all assignments will be submitted through Canvas.
+ANT 2000 is divided into three Units.
+All additional readings will be posted on Canvas, and all assignments will be submitted through Canvas.
 Readings are subject to change.
+There may be some slight changes to the lecture/class schedule, but exam dates will not change.